KayDVC/docker-devcontainer-demo/README.md

 - This may take a moment to load as the container has to read and execute all the instructions for setup.

 - Note the console output.
 Though the startup script itself doesn't do much, the fact that it can be done is **really helpful**.
 Take a look around, see how similar the environment is to what you regularly use.
+If not, edit the dockerfile to install new packages, shells, compilers, etc... .

 - Try these out in the terminal to explore the capabilities:
     1. Run `cd ~/flaskapp`, then `scripts/runSite.sh`.
 This should start the site yet again at [localhost:4002](http://localhost:4002).
 Note: [localhost:4001](http://localhost:4001) is running the same site because I was too lazy to find a workaround. _`Control + C` to exit_.